 History of Sanford Health and Sanford International Clinics

 Sanford Health is an integrated health system headquartered in the Dakotas.
-It is the largest, rural, not-for-profit health care system in the nation with 43 hospitals and 243 clinics in nine states and three countries.
-With 27,000 employees, including 1,400 physicians in more than 80 specialty areas of medicine, Sanford Health is the largest employer in the Dakotas.
+It is one of the largest health systems in the nation with 43 hospitals and nearly 250 clinics in nine states and three countries.
+Sanford Health’s 27,000 employees, including 1,400 physicians, make it the largest employer in the Dakotas.

 Nearly $1 billion in gifts from philanthropist Denny Sanford have allowed for several initiatives, including global children's clinics, genomic medicine and specialized centers researching cures for type 1 diabetes, breast cancer and other diseases.

 Sanford Health's vision is "to improve the human condition through exceptional care, innovation and discovery."
 This vision includes a global focus on the delivery of basic health services to children and families.
 Our expertise in the efficient, effective delivery of health care in rural areas positions Sanford Health as a pioneer in the development of a global network of primary care facilities in areas of need.

 In 2007, Sanford Health launched Sanford International Clinics as an initiative to develop a series of pediatric clinics in the U.S. and around the world in areas that lack sufficient primary care services.
 In many developing countries, however, the most effective way to improve the health of children is by treating the entire family.
 To accommodate this need, Sanford International Clinics expanded its mission to include the potential for hundreds of community clinics to serve millions of people.
 Formed upon Sanford's century-long commitment to providing comprehensive health care in the Midwestern United States, the Sanford International Clinics represent the organization's international commitment to health and healing.